-The Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA) requires allergens in food products in the United States to be labeled to identify the eight major food allergens.
+The Food Allergen Labeling and Consumer Protection Act of 2004 (FALCPA) requires allergens in food products in the United States to be labeled to identify major food allergens.
 FALCPA was created as an amendment to the Federal Food, Drug, and Cosmetic Act (FFDCA) requiring the labeling of any food (including components of flavorings, colorings, and incidental additives) that contains major food allergens.
-The 8 major food allergens (i.e., the "big 8") identified by FALCPA are milk, eggs, fish (e.g., bass, flounder, cod), crustacean shellfish (e.g., crab lobster, shrimp), tree nuts (e.g., almonds, walnuts, pecans), peanuts, wheat, and soybeans.
+The major food allergens identified by FALCPA are milk, eggs, fish (e.g., bass, flounder, cod), crustacean shellfish (e.g., crab lobster, shrimp), tree nuts (e.g., almonds, walnuts, pecans), peanuts, wheat, soybeans, and (beginning in 2023) sesame.